Leave a Message

 What This Means for You

 If you live in Harvest or Pecan Square: No more driving to Denton, Flower Mound, or Trophy Club for groceries.
-Spring 2026 can't come soon enough.
+That chapter is over.

-If you're considering moving to the area: The arrival of a full-service grocery store (plus the growing retail options at Harvest Town Center) eliminates one of the biggest concerns for families moving to newly developed areas - access to everyday amenities.
+If you're considering moving to the area: The arrival of a full-service grocery store, Chuy's, luxury multifamily, and more at Harvest Town Center eliminates one of the biggest concerns families have about moving to newly developed areas — access to everyday amenities.
+The infrastructure is here.

-If you're watching the Alliance corridor: Tom Thumb's $12.6 million investment is a vote of confidence in the region's growth trajectory.
-When major grocers commit, other retailers follow.
+If you're watching the Alliance corridor: Tom Thumb's $12.6 million investment, Harvest House, Chuy's, and 16 additional retail spaces still available for lease are a collective vote of confidence in this region's growth trajectory.
+When major grocers, restaurants, and multifamily developers all commit at once, the momentum is real.

 Source: Cross Timbers Gazette, Community Impact, Dallas Business Journal, Hillwood